jflinchbaugh/kd3ee/content/post/2024-06-10-985-workbench-net.md

 ### My Week in Radio

-- will miss field day - out of town
+- I'll miss field day.
-- POTA around Harrisburg, York, and Lancaster
+- POTA around Harrisburg, York, and Lancaster.
   - Mostly FT8/FT4
   - Also have been chase some phone park-to-park, and have been getting good reports with my little QRP radio